Cyril Garbett: Archbishop of York

 Garbett was a popular public figure, especially as a pastoral bishop, famous for trudging the length of his dioceses with his walking stick, visiting both clergy and lay people in the towns he passed through.

-Politically and theologically, he is best seen as a transitional figure between the Edwardian and modern periods of the Church of England.
-A staunch nationalist and royalist, he held an erastian view of the Church of England clearly as a national church, and he held strongly traditional views of issues such as family relationships, sexual morality, and corporal punishment.

 On the other hand, Garbett belonged to the generation which was comfortable with the idea of diversity in the Church of England and had little patience for High Church versus Low Church struggles.
 He was a pioneer of the Ecumenical Movement and, during and after the Second World War, travelled extensively, including to Communist Bloc countries.
 Although generally perceived as leaning rightwards politically, he was comfortable with the welfare state which emerged during his archiepiscopate.

 Garbett's trip to Moscow in September 1943, at the invitation of the Moscow Patriarchate, was greeted by the newly installed Moscow Patriarch Sergiy (Stragorodskiy), was used by Joseph Stalin's propaganda machine to spread falsehoods about religious freedom in the USSR: on 24 September, the New York Times quoted Garbett as stating that "he was convinced that there was the fullest freedom of worship in the Soviet Union".
 However, during the Cold War, Garbett denounced communism as un-Christian and actively supported the British government line.

 On 17 April 1944, Garbett appeared on the cover of Time magazine after he had been persuaded by the British Ministry of Information to go to the United States to discuss religious freedom in Russia.
-During this visit, he said that "Marshal Stalin, being a great statesman, has recognised the power of religion."
+During this visit, he said that "Marshall Stalin, being a great statesman, has recognised the power of religion."

 Garbett's visit to Dublin, where he met President de Valera, was considered significant.

 Garbett sat in the House of Lords for many years as a Lord Spiritual and, as an erastian, he took his duties very seriously.
 In a notable statement made to the House of Lords in 1942, Garbett denounced Nazi Germany's extermination of Polish Jews, calling it "the deliberate and cold-blooded massacre of a nation."

 On his retirement, Garbett was offered and accepted a hereditary barony, but he died before this could be legally created.